Are 3 days in Lisbon enough to see everything in the most trending European capital? I believe so, yes.

 Pasteis de Belém

-It’s not your first day in Portugal, so you’ve probably already seen or even tasted the pastéis de nata.
+It’s not your first day in Portugal, so you’ve probably already seen or even tasted the local sweet treats named pastéis de nata.
 Those delicious egg tart pastries that feel like little bites of heaven.
 Well, this is the first bakery that started selling them, all the way back in 1837.
-They claim to follow an ancient recipe from the Mosteiro dos Jerónimos that is still used today.
+They claim to have an ancient recipe from the Mosteiro dos Jerónimos that is still used today.

 Mosteiro dos Jerónimos

 Why is that?
 Well, while the cloister is indeed magnificent and full of details and ornaments, it is not a big place and is nothing but a church cloister.
-To get inside, however, you need to wait on a 30-40 minutes line and buy a 10€ ticket.
-If the line was shorter or the ticket cheaper, I would say “Go for it,” but right now, I can’t honestly say it’s worth it.
+To get inside, however, you need to wait in a 30-40 minutes line and buy a 10 Euro ticket.
+If the line was shorter or the ticket cheaper, I would say go for it, but right now, I can’t honestly say it’s worth it.

 You can still admire the beautiful design from the outside and visit the church right next to the entrance.

-CastawayTip: If you’re planning a visit to the Archeological Museum too (it’s in the same building) go there first and get a combined ticket.
-Cloister + Museum costs 12€ (16€ if you want to include Torre de Belém) and it’s the best way to skip the lines.
+If you’re planning a visit to the Archeological Museum too (housed in the same building) go there first and get a combined ticket.
+Monastery Cloister + Museum costs 12 EUR (16 EUR if you want to include Torre de Belém) and it’s the best way to skip the lines.

 Housed inside the building of the Jeronimos Monastery, this lovely museum is one of the hidden gems of Lisbon.
 Portugal has always been a country of explorers, and its history is heavily interlinked with ships and sailing.
 We all have heard Vasco da Gama – the first European to reach India by sea, and Ferdinand Magellan – the first person to circumnavigate the earth, right?